 The baselines for the study were conducted during December of 2017 and January of 2018, HD treatment began February 2018, and GD treatment May of 2018.
 Study midlines were conducted during July and August of 2019, and this endline activity was conducted in October and November of 2021.
-Hence the endline is 3 years 8 months after HD started, 3 years 6 months after GD started, and 3 years 10 months after baseline.
+Consequently, the endline is 3 years 8 months after HD started, 3 years 6 months after GD started, and 3 years 10 months after baseline.

 The survey exercise tracked the eligible beneficiary as an individual, and administered one survey module to this individual and one to the head of the household in which that person resided (which might also be the beneficiary him/herself).
-The study has five We have five primary outcomes for the study.
+The study has five primary outcomes.
 Employment is a binary measure indicating that the individual spent more than 10 hours in the prior week in paid work or as the primary operator of a micro-enterprise.
-Productive Hours is the number of hours in the prior week spent in off-farm paid work or in micro-entrepreneurship.
+Productive hours is the number of hours in the prior week spent in off-farm paid work or in micro-entrepreneurship.
 Both measures exclude own-farm agricultural work, namely labor put into the farm owned by the household.
 Monthly income is the total amount earned over the prior month, including enterprise revenue.
 Productive asset stocks and household consumption per adult equivalent round out the primary outcomes.

-Our secondary outcomes are divided into three groups.
-Additional measures of beneficiary welfare are subjective well-being and mental health, as well as the personal consumption of the beneficiary.
-Household wealth is measured using net non-land wealth, livestock wealth, and the stocks of savings and debt.
-Cognitive and skills dimensions are measured using Locus of Control, the Big Five index, as well as measures of the aspirations, business knowledge, and business attitudes of the beneficiary.
-All monetary outcomes, both primary and secondary, are winsorized at 1% and 99% and measured in inverse hyperbolic sine (so that marginal effects can be interpreted as percent changes).
+For the midline analysis, we specified three groups of secondary outcomes.
+The first group is comprised of components of household wealth, including net non-land wealth, livestock wealth, and the stocks of savings and debt.
+The second included additional measures of beneficiary welfare: subjective well-being, mental health, and the personal consumption of the beneficiary.
+And a third group of outcomes brought together measures of cognitive and non-cognitive skills, measured using Locus of Control, the Big Five index, as well as measures of the aspirations, business knowledge, and business attitudes of the beneficiary.
+All monetary outcomes, both primary and secondary, are winsorized at 1% and 99% and measured in inverse hyperbolic sine (so that marginal effects can be interpreted as approximating percent changes).